crillab/pfactory/experiments/cp.md

 ## CP experiments

-We choose to parallelize Cococo, a CP solver.%
+We choose to parallelize Cococo, a CP solver.
-This solver is written in C++ (which is required to be used with \library) and it participated to the last XCSP competitions.
+This solver is written in C++ (which is required to be used with pFactory) and it participated to the last XCSP competitions.
 Experiments were run on the instances of the XCSP'18 competition and a computer containing 4 Xeon processors.
 Benchmarks as well